-Meet the Researcher Development Team
+Meet the Research Culture & Researcher Development Team

 Head of Research Culture & Researcher Development

-Researcher Development Advisor
+Researcher Development Manager

 Jennifer is the Writing Adviser for PGRs across all four Colleges of the University of Glasgow.
 She designs and delivers workshops on a range of topics relevant to writing during the PhD, and also works on a 1:1 basis with PGRs with specific questions or issues to address.
 She has co-authored two books on writing in the sciences and collaborates with colleagues across the institution in order to innovatively support researchers in the development of their writing skills.

 Research Governance and Integrity Manager

 Samantha sits within the Research Policy, Governance and Integrity portfolio in Research Services.
 She leads the Research Governance and Integrity team to deliver policy, training and support structures, for PGRs, for Supervisors and PIs, and for Research Staff.
 Sam and her team play a key role in developing researchers and in supporting research that is conducted to the highest standards of academic rigour, to increase the quality of, and trust in, our research record.